The 8 Best Boom Microphones (2023)

 I must say that this is a heavy mic which is another reason to use the Rycote mount.
 A cheap mount would not be able to hold the mic stable.
 Furthermore, it only works with 24V or 48 V phantom power without the option of battery power.

-Frequency Range | 50 Hz to 20 kHz |
+Frequency Range50 Hz to 20 kHz

-Overall, Deity S-Mic 2 has a heavy design but has the sound quality of higher-end models.
+Overall, the Deity S-Mic 2 has a heavy design but has the sound quality of higher-end models.
 It is a great shotgun mic for those who are after high sound quality at a relatively affordable price.

 7. Rode NTG2

-Rode NTG2 is a budget-friendly all-around shotgun microphone with a very accurate, rich, and natural sound.
+The Rode NTG2 is a budget-friendly all-around shotgun microphone with a very accurate, rich, and natural sound.
 The 11” short-range shotgun mic can be used for any kind of project, from recording podcasts or video with DSLR cameras to filmmaking and filming interviews.
 It has a portable yet durable design adding to the versatility of the microphone.

 Pros

-- Good quality natural and accurate sound
+• Good quality natural and accurate sound

-- Lightweight yet sturdy design
+• Lightweight yet sturdy design

-- Great noise rejection
+• Great noise rejection

-- Great overall quality for the price
+• Great overall quality for the price

 Cons

-- Not the best windshield
+• Not the best windshield

-- No on-off switch
+• No on-off switch

 The mic provides great off-axis sound rejection.
 It is a versatile mic with a good 20 Hz to 20 kHz frequency range and a decent 131 dB dynamic range which is great for the price range.